Line 2 Bloor–Danforth: Pre-subway era

-Before the subway was built, the Bloor streetcar line operated along the route between Jane Street and Luttrell Avenue (located near Shoppers World Danforth).
+Before the subway was built, the Bloor streetcar line operated along the route between Jane Street and Luttrell Avenue (located just west of Shoppers World Danforth).
 Paired PCC streetcars or multiple units (MUs) operated from 1950 to the opening of the subway line in 1966.
 The TTC favoured this route because the Prince Edward Viaduct made it easier to build a subway across the Don Valley, and the streetcar that ran along the route was filled with passengers travelling from East York and Scarborough.
 To provide relief to this streetcar line and to ease expansion into the suburbs, the line was built a few metres north of both Bloor Street and Danforth Avenue.

 Subway construction

 During the period after World War II, rapid development created a need for more public transit.
 A referendum on whether a subway should be constructed along Yonge Street was held on January 1, 1946, and this proposal received majority support.
 The opening of the Yonge subway in 1954 resulted in another plan by the TTC for a Bloor–Danforth line, this time without an expressway, costing $146 million.
 The line was approved, but was not built.

 In the 1950s, there was intense debate over where the second Toronto subway line would run as it would affect how bus routes in Toronto's suburbs would operate.
 There were two main plans.
 While both shared the same route at the outer ends, the TTC favoured a route that continued eastwards from Christie station to Pape station.
 This plan was championed by the TTC chairman, Allan Lamport, and also included an extension of the Yonge line from Union station northwards to meet the new line at St. George station.
-The other plan, which was proposed by the city's planning department and endorsed by the Metro Toronto chairman, Fred Gardiner, had a large "U"-shaped diversion in the centre.
+The other plan, which was proposed by the city's planning department and endorsed by the Metro Toronto chairman, Fred Gardiner, had a large U-shaped diversion in the centre.
 From Christie station, it ran south to Queen Street West, and after following Queen Street eastwards to Pape Avenue, turned north to rejoin the east–west route at Pape station.
 The eastern routing is similar to the Relief Line subway proposal of the 2010s and its successor, the Ontario Line.

 In 1956, Toronto's midtown area was starting to experience growth.
 There was a public debate about the two schemes between the two chairmen and the municipalities that made up Metropolitan Toronto.
 The extension of the Yonge line along University Avenue, and the east–west Bloor–Danforth line extension were authorized on September 5, 1958 by the Ontario Municipal Board which sought a compromise between the involved communities.
 The financing of the project was controversial.
 For the first time, financing was to be split between the TTC and Metro Toronto, incurring a property tax increase.
 This was opposed by Etobicoke, Long Branch, Mimico, New Toronto and Scarborough, who wanted the project to be funded solely by the TTC.
 The battle to stop the project went to the Supreme Court of Canada.